gesellix/health-exporter/README.md

 metric, additionally an overall result will be exposed as `health_overall`.

 The default `config.json` should give you an idea how to configure your services.
 You only need to define the health check URL and optionally some labels you want to appear in your metrics.
-Please note that once a label has been declared for one service, you have to declare it in every other service.
+Please note that labels declared for one service but not for another service, will have empty values.

 ## Usage